kn1xght/Learning-Cybersecurity/Try-Hack-Me/Windows-Fundamentals/windows-fundamentals-3.md

 Color indicators show the current protection status:
 - 🟢 Green — Your device is protected, and no action is required.
 - 🟡 Yellow — There’s a security recommendation that needs your review.
-- 🔴 Red — Immediate attention is required to resolve a serious issue.
+- 🔴 Immediate attention is required to resolve a serious issue.

 ---